 More about Dr. Libby Bergman

 Dr. Bergman has practiced in outpatient orthopedic and academic settings with a focus on manual therapy, women's health and trigger point dry needling.
-Libby's interest in evidence-based practice has lead her to pursue her PhD at Texas Woman's University where she is developing research on the role of trauma in the development of chronic pain and in the interaction of the motor control of the pelvic floor and hip joint.
+Libby's interest in evidence-based practice has led her to pursue her PhD at Texas Woman's University where she is developing research on the role of trauma in the development of chronic pain and in the interaction of the motor control of the pelvic floor and hip joint.
 Libby enjoys problem solving with clients to address the root causes of complex musculoskeletal issues and helping people transcend their physical impairments with knowledge.

-Dr. Bergman holds a Bachelor of Science in Biology from the University of Wisconsin-Madison and completed her Doctor of Physical Therapy degree at the University of Saint Augustine in 2007.
+Dr. bergman holds a Bachelor of Science in Biology from the University of Wisconsin-Madison and completed her Doctor of Physical Therapy degree at the University of Saint Augustine in 2007.